 Respiratory syncytial virus (RSV) is a common respiratory virus that usually causes mild, cold-like symptoms.
 However, for some people, RSV can be very serious.
 Infants, young children and older adults are at increased risk of severe RSV.
-Starting this fall, vaccines are available to protect older adults and infants from severe RSV.
+Vaccines are now available to protect older adults and infants from severe RSV.
 In addition, monoclonal antibody products are available to protect infants and young children from severe RSV.

 While RSV most often causes cold-like symptoms in infants and young children, it can also lead to serious lower respiratory tract infection (LRTI) such as pneumonia and bronchiolitis (swelling of the small airway passages in the lungs).
 The risk of RSV-associated LRTI is highest during a baby’s first year of life.